JonasToth/jonastoth.github.io/content/index-about.md

 This is a short page about my work.
-I am coder interested in understanding fundamental aspects of our world, try hard to get educated in physics without actually studying it.
+I am a coder trying to understand fundamental aspects of our world.
+Physics and Computer Science spark my interest most.
 Addtionally, I like to go cycling.

-My project **[Curiositas](https://curiositasbooks.gumroad.com/)** shows computational relationships with simple code.
+My project **[Curiositas](https://curiositasbooks.gumroad.com/)** explains computational relationships with simple code.